Sally Sanchez

 Elias was shot 5 times and passed away in the driveway of his home.

-After experiencing criminals taking my child’s life .
+After experiencing criminals taking my child’s life.
 I had no idea what to do so I reached out to the community and social media.
 There Sally Sanchez reached out to me and I found great comfort in speaking to her.
-Almost one year before the loss of my son , I lost my Nephew Kyle Martinez.
+Almost one year before the loss of my son , I lost my nephew Kyle Martinez.
 My sister in law Josette Otero and Sally helped me tremendously in my lowest point in my life.
-We decided something had to be done.
+I decided something had to be done.

 We Are the voices for our children and all families of homicide.
 We fight for better laws and accountability while offering resources and group support to all families.